ak-2485/NumFuzz/doc/README.md

     6. Equal `eq: ![inf]num ⊗ ![inf]num -o bool`

 As usual, the `bool` type is constructed from the sum of units: `bool = () + ()`.

+## FPCore Translation

+The NumFuzz artifact provides a tool for transpiling a subset of NumFuzz programs to [FPCore](https://fpbench.org/spec/fpcore-2.0.html) programs.
+To run the tool on a program, run the command `dune exec -- nfuzz BENCHMARK.fz --translate OUTPUT.fpcore`.
+Here, `--translate` is the default flag for program translation.

+- **Transpilation Flags**:

+    1. `--translate`.
+The default translation mode -- it produces a file with a single FPCore and uses of floating point operations in NumFuzz inlined with the usual FPCore operations but with a specific rounding context that matches that of NumFuzz.
+    2. `--translate-inline`.
+This translation mode is the same as the default but it does not inline calls to floating point operations, meaning that they include construction of arrays to match the syntax of NumFuzz floating operators, which take pairs as inputs.
+    3. `--translate-literal`.
+This translation mode produces multiple FPCores in a single file.
+It matches the grammar of FPCore, since FPCores *are* function definitions in this language.
+More details about this translation mode can be found in the transpiler report.
+    4. `--translate-binary64`.
+This translation mode produces programs with all rounding annotations removed and with the FPCore toplevel rounding context having binary64 precision and rounding towards positive infinity.

+- **Limitations**: Currently, the transpiler is limited to translating programs that use higher order functions only as inputs to fold or map functions, such as those in `NumFuzz/examples/NumFuzz/folds`.
+When definining other fold or map functions, their signature must be that of a product type followed by the input function to be applied to each element in the input tuple.

 ## Examples